 Pro tip: Pay the minimum on your credit card every month if you can't pay off the whole amount.
 I personally try to keep my credit card lower than 1/3 of my limit or pay it off completely if I can.

 My personal experience with university shows that if you work hard, you can do just about anything.
-I worked full-time over every summer and I worked part-time during every school year.
+I worked full-time every summer and I worked part-time during every school year.
 I worked incredibly hard and budgeted my money to pay for school.

 My big secret?
 Budget.
 Learn to budget and prioritize.
 Here's another Student Speak blog post with a few financial tips.